Black Earth Creek I

 But first, when I do visit this creek again, I’m absolutely going to start at Blynn Road and work my way down to the Wisconsin River to complete that “Dead Set” I had intended to do in the first place.

-Black Earth Creek Overview: Black Earth Creek Paddling Guide
+Black Earth Creek Overview: Black Earth Creek Paddle Guide

 Black Earth Creek II: Blynn Road to Arena